ux-studies/summer-2021/studies/study-0/tasks/task-3/README.md

 # task-3 instructions

+# task-4 instructions

-1. Create a deployment using the # task-3/small deployment/bunch folder.
+1. Create the bunch application.
-2. Once the deployment is running, delete the deployment and wait until the task terminates.
+2. Once the _ deployment is running, delete the bunch application and wait until the task terminates.